 Great leaders serve their community

-Insightful leaders understand that every organization on this planet has a responsibility beyond their profit and loss.
+Insightful leaders understand that every organisation on this planet has a responsibility beyond their profit and loss.
 They will ensure they spend some of their earnings or time in pursuits for the greater good of their community.

 Regardless if you are just starting out in a management role, or you have been a leader in your organisation for many years, I trust that you found these top 20 qualities of a great leader worthy of your time.